Bennett: Seahawks 'can't win' without Wilson

 Bennett was asked how Wilson relates to the defensive players on the team.

-"Russell relates best to me by just being himself," Bennett said.
+"Russell relates best to me by just being himself," Bennett said Wednesday.
 "I think as a human being, you accept the person for who they are.
 You don't try to change them.
 You don't make them who you want to make them, who you want them to be.
 A person that reveals themselves for who they are is who you accept them to be.
 Russell has revealed himself to me as a great person of great character, a person that gives back and a great leader.
 Also a great player."

 Sherman has not yet been made available to the media during Seahawks practices.

-The team wraps up its mandatory minicamp on Wednesday and Thursday before a break until training camp in late July.
+The team wraps up its mandatory minicamp Wednesday and Thursday before a break until training camp in late July.